dowjones/intentionjs/README.md

 #### Why a base context?

 In most scenarios you don't want to have to specify the way something will change in *every* context.
-Often times an element will be one of two things among many different contexts. take an img tag with two possible sources, it's either going to be highrez or not. by specifying the in-highrez-src attribute, you know that the source will be appropriately applied in that scenario.
+Often times an element will be one of two things among many different contexts. take an img tag with two possible sources, it's either going to be highres or not. by specifying the in-highres-src attribute, you know that the source will be appropriately applied in that scenario.
 With a in-base-src attribute, you can rely on the source being set accordingly for all other contexts.

-### Custom Thresholds
+### Making your own custom contexts

 In addition to what is provided as a set of useful page contexts in the context.js script.
 You can define your own contexts, for anything!

+You can extend the functionality of context.js or scrap the whole thing entirely.

-Take this example for scroll depth:
+Here is an example for scroll depth thresholds:

 ```javascript
 	var responsiveDepths = intent.responsive(